wp-plugins/flickpress/readme.txt

 === flickpress ===
 Contributors: isaacwedin
 Tags: images, photos, flickr
-Requires at least: 2.7
+Requires at least: 2.8
-Tested up to 2.7.1
+Tested up to 2.8
-Stable tag: 0.7
+Stable tag: 0.8

 flickpress is a tool to insert Flickr photos into your posts.

 == Description ==

 flickpress adds a button to the post editor to insert Flickr photos into WordPress posts.
-The button launches a popup tool where Flickr users can be added via their email addresses.
-Previously-entered Flickr users are stored in a database table.
-At Tools:flickpress users can be removed.
+Add Flickr users by entering their email addresses.
+Previously-entered Flickr users are stored in a database table - at Tools:flickpress users can be removed.
 Photos may be browsed by recentness, tag, and photoset.
 Click through to a photo to insert a variety of sizes, adding the image's Flickr title as a caption if desired.
-There is also a search function to find Creative Commons and public domain photos to use in your posts.
+There is also a search function to find Creative Commons, Flickr Commons, and government photos to use in your posts.

 == Installation ==